 For individuals with a DUI conviction, there are certain options that will allow for a person to have their criminal record permanently erased, which would resolve the problem of inadmissibility to Canada.
 This procedure is called expungement, and the majority of US States have some sort of expungement process.
 When a person is granted an expungement of their record, the record of their conviction is sealed and the conviction is essentially deemed not to exist.
 After your record has been expunged, there is no obligation to disclose the conviction to potential employers and you can honestly answer “no” when asked if you have ever been convicted of a crime.

 The laws governing expungement procedures in each state vary considerably.
 Some states do not allow for DUI convictions to be expunged, and others do not allow expungements for any crime.
-To learn about the opportunities to expunge DUIs in your state, consult the map and detailed state descriptions below!

 ***In California, expungement does not remove inadmissibility to Canada.
 You must still disclose the expungement to the Canadian government.***